 THE EDINA DAIRY-MOR/BILTMORE DRIVE-IN

-In 1952, there was a Dairy-Mor, presumably owned by the Rodbergs, at 5001 Vernon Ave. at Interlachen.
+In 1952 there was a Dairy-Mor, presumably owned by the Rodbergs, at 5001 Vernon Ave. at Interlachen.
 By 1959 it was the Biltmore Drive-In, owned by Lester Ericson.
-The photo below is from the Edina Historical Society.
+The photo below is courtesy of the Edina Historical Society.

-Heading east on Excelsior Blvd. from St. Louis Park into Minneapolis was something called Drive-In-Point.
-It appears that Drive-In-Point was where the Calhoun Commons Shopping Center is now (built in 1999).
+Heading east on Excelsior Blvd. from St. Louis Park into Minneapolis was something called Drive-In-Point, where the Calhoun Commons Shopping Center is now (built in 1999).
 This is about where Lake Street and Excelsior Blvd. diverge.
 Please contact me if you have any information on the drive-ins of Drive-In-Point.

 3080 EXCELSIOR BLVD.

 Perhaps the first, open the summer of 1953, was a place just called Drive-Thru, advertised in June as “nothing like it in all the suburbs,” even though it was really in Minneapolis.
 There was an ad for it in the St. Louis Park Echo in October 1953: